-As you read on, you will begin to discover that “marketing” is perhaps not what you imagine it to be, to this point.
-It’s a very different perspective–and course–than you may have imagined.
+As you read on, you will begin to discover that “marketing” is perhaps not what you imagine it to be to this point.
+It’s a very different perspective, and course, than is commonly understood.
 And potentially, very lucrative to your business to do so.

 This understanding pervades everything we do here at Chinnici.Consulting.
-Whether this undergirds the consulting services that you may contract with us, or whether we build this into our website-related work for you, we have a depth of understanding that gives us–and therefore, you–a distinct advantage in your marketplace.
+Whether this undergirds our consulting services, or we build this into our website-related work for you, we have a depth of understanding that gives us—and therefore, you—a distinct advantage in your marketplace.
 All of this expresses in everything we do here.

-In the most brief, marketing is the exchange of good and services for cash — think market.
-In all of the world of transaction possibilities, studies have shown that marketing breaks down into three basic categories:
+In the most brief, marketing is the exchange of good and services for cash—think market.
+In all of the world of transaction possibilities however, studies have shown that marketing breaks down into three basic categories:

-- Technologically excellent — the best of.
-Think Apple computer; or perhaps, Ruths Chris Steakhouse.
-Your exchange will receive the very best quality that is available; and you will pay a price for it.
+- Technologically excellent —the best of.
+As one example, think of Apple computer; or perhaps, Ruth’s Chris Steakhouse.
+Your exchange will receive the very best quality that is available, and you will pay a premium for it.

-- Operationally excellent — predictable, dependable.
+- Operationally excellent —predictable, dependable.
 This category would include Wal-Mart, or McDonalds.
-You will get an acceptable product; and you will always know what to expect, no matter which location you visit.
-In this group, these will also, often be lowest price available.
-Not the best of products, but dependable, and likely the lowest of prices.
+You will get an acceptable product, and you will always know what to expect no matter which location you visit.
+In this group, these will also often be lowest price available.
+Not the best of products necessarily, but predictable; and often, the lowest of prices.

-- Does it meet my needs? –This third group of clustered purchasers is not primarily interested in quality, or in price; but in an emotional connection.
+- Does it meet my needs?
+This third group of purchasers is not primarily interested in quality, or in price, but in an emotional connection.
 Valued as a customer.
-If we stick with the food example, in the first category, the price will not be low, and the service may even well be inconsistent, but the product will be the very best.
-In the second example, The service is likely to be inconsistent, and the product not of the highest quality; but you know what you will get, for very likely the lowest price available.
-In this third category, the food may not be the best, or the cheapest; but the waitress always knows my name.
+If we remain with the food example, in the first category, the price will not be low, and the service may even be inconsistent, but the product will be the very best.
+In the second example, The service is likely to be inconsistent, and the product not of the highest quality; but you know what you will get, and for likely the lowest price available.
+In this third category, the food may neither be the best nor the cheapest, but the waitress always knows my name.

 Don’t judge a category

 But, though McDonalds will likely be one of the last stores I would personally patronize, there is absolutely no question that this franchise has made more millionaire owners than most any other out there. –There is unquestionably a market for it.
 So, while you may have personal preferences as to your envisioned customer, it may not actually be your ideal customer, based on what you are good at.
-It begins there: what are you good at, relative to those three categories above.
+It begins there: what are your strengths, relative to those three categories above.